cis198-2016s/slides/02/content.md

 - Methods can be implemented for structs and enums in an `impl` block.
 - Like fields, methods may be accessed via dot notation.
 - Can be made public with `pub`.
-    - `impl` blocks themselves cannot be made `pub`.
+    - `impl` blocks themselves don't need to be made `pub`.
 - Work for enums in exactly the same way they do for structs.

 ---
 ## Methods

-- The first argument to a method determines what kind of ownership the method requires.
+- The first argument to a method, named `self`, determines what kind of ownership the method requires.
 - `&self`: the method *borrows* the struct.
     - Use this unless you need a different ownership model.